 In January 2008, the Swiss National AIDS Commission issued a statement for doctors in Switzerland about the safety of HIV treatment to reduce transmission.

 The document was in French and German and was soon known at the “Swiss statement”.

 The main statement was that an HIV positive person on effective HIV treatment (ART) cannot transmit HIV through sexual contact.

 The document was produced because HIV positive people were being criminalised if they had sex with HIV negative partners, even if both people consented.
-It was also produced so that heterosexual couples could have children naturally – where one partner was postive and the other was HIV negative – without facing legal charges.
+It was also produced so that heterosexual couples could have children naturally – if one partner was positive and the other was HIV negative – without facing legal charges.

 Several conditions were included for the statement.

 - The HIV positive person needs to be good at taking their meds and routinely seeing their doctor, and

 - Their viral load needs to be undetectable for at least six months (for example, less than 40 copies/mL), and

 - That they have no other sexually transmitted infections (STIs).